 - Reward investor referrals: offer incentives to existing SPV investors for referring other investors by reducing carried interest or investor club membership fees, if you charge any.

-- Ensure SPV compliance: keep in mind financial regulation when sharing the investment opportunity within your network.
+- Ensure SPV regulatory compliance: keep in mind financial regulation when sharing the investment opportunity within your investor network.
 For example, in the European Union, the Syndicate Leads of unregulated SPVs are not allowed to publicly promote investment opportunities on platforms like LinkedIn.
-In general, the Syndicate Lead needs to comply with every jurisdiction from which their SPV investors come from.
-Disclaimer: This article does not provide any legal advice on setting up SPVs.
+In general, the Syndicate Lead needs to be aware of regulations in every jurisdiction from which their SPV investors come from.

 Select an SPV structure that is compliant with all regulators and protects you as a Syndicate Lead.
 There is no point in taking risks and operating in the grey zone.
 For this step, you can engage an experienced legal firm or use one of the many SPV-as-a-Service platforms, which offer standardised legal SPV document templates.
-Once the documents are finalised and approved by the Syndicate Lead, they are shared with the investors.
+Nevertheless, keep in mind that most SPV management companies don’t provide legal advice - their service agreements generally state that the SPV platform cannot be held liable if the SPV Lead engages in any regulated activities.
+Once the SPV documents are finalised and approved by the Syndicate Lead, they are shared with the investors.
 Subsequently, investors transfer their committed capital to the SPV's designated bank account.

 Here are 5 tips on structuring your SPV: